20i

 It’s a useful skill for any web developer or designer to have in their toolbox.

 Not only do you make yourself more valuable to the client, but you can also offer conversion rate optimisation as an extra service.
-This can be as an one-off service, and/or an ongoing service where you run split tests to further improve conversions.
+This can be as a one-off service, and/or an ongoing service where you run split tests to further improve conversions.

 There’s a lot to learn about CRO, but there are several basic principles that you need to know.

-In this post, I’ll share a bunch of these CRO principles and how you can use them to grow your client’s revenue faster.
+In this post, I’ll share a bunch of these CRO principles and how you can use them to grow your revenue faster.

 Let’s get started: